google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/faq.md

 This issue will be worked on further.

-**Note:** This is just the behavior of Chrome, other browsers may do different things as well.
+**Note:** This is just the behavior of Chrome, though other browsers may do different things as well.
 Feel free to [raise an issue](https://github.com/gauntface/web-push-book/issues) if you have anything to add to this discussion.